ember-learn/ember-blog/source/2019-12-20-octane-is-here.md

 In the context of Ember, there's another issue with using Ember Component mixins for reusable DOM behavior.
 If you want to use the `Tabs` mixin on an element, you need to turn that element into a component with a JavaScript class, which is pretty awkward.

-You can still use mixins in Ember 3.15, and addons may still provide mixins for you to use.
+While we do recommend you avoid mixins, you can still use them in Ember 3.15.
+Addons may also still provide mixins for you to use.

 #### After: Element Modifiers